 Things come up and occasionally clients and instructors alike need to reschedule for a variety of reasons, however when a pattern of short notice cancellation emerges, we will charge cancellation fees.

-If a cancellation is received within 24 hours of the scheduled block, then $40 per blocked hour is charged.
-The first short notice cancellation is not charged.
-The second cancellation is charged if not “occasional.”
+If a cancellation is received within 48 hours of the scheduled block, then $40 per blocked hour is charged.
 Note that part of each lesson debrief will pre-establish if a ground lesson is planned or not in the event weather is not adequate to fly on the date of the next lesson.

 What does it take for you to prioritize a student?